MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-timegen-1.md

 4. Search for and select **TimeGEN-1** to open its Details page.
 1. Select **Deploy** to open a serverless API deployment window for the model.
-1. Alternatively, you can initiate a deployment by starting from the **Models + endpoints** page in AI Studio.
+1. Alternatively, you can initiate a deployment by starting from the **Models + endpoints** page in AI Foundry portal.
     1. From the left navigation pane of your project, select **My assets** > **Models + endpoints**.
     1. Select **+ Deploy model** > **Deploy base model**.
     1. Search for and select **TimeGEN-1**. to open the Model's Details page.